SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: More experimental results

-\autoref{table:syntax} and \autoref{table:semantic} provide BLEU score results for syntax-based and semantic-based OOD scenarios, respectively.
-As we mention in \autoref{subsec:setups}, the BLEU score is not necessarily correlated with the correctness of the programs. \citep{hendrycksapps2021}.
-For example, \citet{codet5} show that in the code refinement task, the BLEU score of a naive copy of the input code can be as good as the state-of-the-art methods.
-In \autoref{table:syntax} we can observe the performance drop of the models in all three tasks in OOD scenarios compared to the 100\% baseline.
-In \autoref{table:semantic} we can also see the performance drops in OOD scenarios of text-to-code compared to 100\% baseline.
-However, in code refinement and translation, we can see a few performance drops in OOD scenarios compared to the other scenarios.
+In \autoref{table:all-concode} \autoref{table:all-refinement}, we provide BLEU score results of different scenarios for the text-to-code and code refinement tasks, respectively.
+As we mention in \autoref{subsec:setups}, BLEU scores are not necessarily correlated with the correctness of the programs \citep{hendrycksapps2021} and human judgment \citep{evtikhiev2022out}.
+For example, a text-to-code model with a high BLEU score could mislead users.
+Furthermore, \citet{codet5} show that in the code refinement task, the BLEU score of a naive copy of the input code can be as good as the state-of-the-art methods. \autoref{table:all-concode} shows the performance (BLEU score) dropped for different models in all of the OOD scenarios compared to the 100\% baseline.
+For example, in the length-based extrapolation scenario for the CodeLlama model, the BLEU score dropped over 16 points when compared to the 100\% baseline performance.
+Furthermore, as shown in \autoref{table:all-concode}, it is evident that across all OOD scenarios, fine-tuning the models using the LoRA approach consistently results in higher BLEU scores.
+As depicted in \autoref{table:all-refinement}, it is apparent that there are fewer performance drops in comparison to the text-to-code results outlined in \autoref{table:all-concode}.
+This distinction can be primarily attributed to the code refinement task's inherent characteristics, wherein naively copying the input tokens to the outputs can yield state-of-the-art BLEU scores.

-\autoref{table:token-concode}, \autoref{table:token-refine}, and \autoref{table:token-translate} provide BLEU score results for complexity-based scenarios in text-to-code, code refinement, and code translation tasks.
-We provide results for five different scenarios.
-The first ($0\%-3\%$) and last scenarios ($97\%-100\%$) show the results for the extrapolation cases, and the rest of the scenarios are the interpolation cases.
-In the three tasks, we can observe again that extrapolation cases are more challenging than interpolation cases.
-We can see that by comparing the OOD scenarios with the 100\% baseline.